JocaPC/sql-server-rest-api/README.md

 ```

 Now you need to create async method that will serve OData requests with following classes:
- - UriParser that will parse OData Http request and extract information from $select, $filter, $orderby, $top, and $skip parameters
+ - UriParser that will parse OData Http request and extract information from $select, $filter, $orderby, $top, and $skip parameters. $count is also supported.
  - QueryBuilder that will create T-SQL query that will be executed.
 First, you need to parse Request parameters using UriParser in order to extract the definition of query (QuerySpec object).
 Then you need to use QueryBuilder to create SQL query using the QuerySpec.
 Then you need to provide sql query to QueryPipe that will stream results to client using Response.Body: